elvyna/elvyna.github.io/_posts/2018-10-26-time-series-hypothesis-testing.markdown

 ## Conclusion

 As long as we have data, it is not impossible to evaluate effect of our decision.
-I recommend using causal impact analysis rather than t-test since t-test might give us overoptimistic approach.
+I recommend using causal impact analysis rather than t-test, since t-test might give us overoptimistic approach.
 Bayesian change point analysis can also help on finding the point(s) where the observation started to change.

 Aside from these approaches, [convergent cross mapping](https://media.readthedocs.org/pdf/skccm/latest/skccm.pdf) can also be used to detect causality between time series - I haven't explored it, though.